Home

 And underneath all of it sits the UCC-1 filing.
 Every factor files one; that part is standard.
 The red flag is scope (all receivables versus factored receivables) and the release process when you leave, because your next factor cannot operate until the old lien is released.
 The exit paperwork, the notice of assignment and its release letter, is its own subject, covered in our notice of assignment guide.

-So with ten flags on the table, how do you actually vet a contract without a law degree?
+So with all of these flags on the table, how do you actually vet a contract without a law degree?

 💡